 Summary: The condition did not specify which or number of façade and exterior design elements to use in order to provide flexibility to the applicant.
-The applicant came back with an alternating use of color palette and shingle roof gables.
+The applicant came back with an alternating use of color palette, and shingle roof gables, variations in garage doors, and variations in front door designs.
 The colors proposed are complimentary to each other and offer an appearance of variation.
 The only architectural variation between building groupings is the garage gable siding.
+Four variations of front doors and garage doors are proposed as exterior design variations.
+These proposed variations in materials between building grouping are met or are conditioned to be met.

 The specific number of variations to use for building groupings was not defined and should this architectural design not be approved then the number of variations should be specified for clarity.
 Staff pointed out the lack of variation in facades and exterior design in the NOIC mailed on September 27, 2023 as it related to this Condition.
 Additional specification should be stipulated by the Planning Commission to ensure compliance with minimum variations to meet the intent of this Condition (i.e., how many building groupings may use the same garage doors or front doors, require window variations on each building grouping vs the proposed variety of window style on an individual unit, require variation in covered entrances on each building grouping, as examples).

 Below is an image of duplex units on 9th St. In this 2012 Google Street View image several differences can be observed.
-Some of the differences between these buildings include the front doors, paved walkway design, varying roof lines, different window panels, variation in siding in more locations than the gable, and front porch designs.
+Some of the differences between these buildings include the front doors, paved walkway design, varying roof lines, different window panels, variation in siding inmore locations than the gable, and front porch designs.